waciumawanjohi/katacoda-scenarios/your-first-supply-chain/step1.md

 `kubectl get gitrepository manual-git-repo -o yaml`{{execute}}

 Once we observe that the status includes the following, we'll know that the controller has completed its work.
-If you don't see a status on the object, wait a few moments and rerun the kubectl get:

 ```yaml
   conditions: